zhijie-group/SIFT/README.md

 -  `abs_postprocessing_v3.py`
 -  `eval_3b.sh`

-✅ These steps ensure the correct setup of the environment and necessary configurations for Opencompass.
+✅ These steps ensure the correct setup of the environment and necessary configurations for Opencompass.And if you want to test a different dataset, such as math-500, simply replace the content of `/opencompass/data/gsm8k/test.jsonl` with the math-500 dataset, keeping the format unchanged.

 ## 🚀 Running the Experiments
 After setting up the environment, run the experiment with: